 The most essential part of your health plan is what it covers.
 If there are medical services or prescriptions that you know you will need, check to make sure that the health plans you’re looking at covers those.

-Health insurance plans on the Health Insurance Marketplace cover the Essential Benefits outlined in the Affordable Care Act.
+Health insurance plans on the Health Insurance Marketplace (on-exchange plans) cover the Essential Benefits outlined in the Affordable Care Act.
 Off-exchange plans offered by private insurers also meet these guidelines.
 Essential benefits include preventive care services like your annual physical, certain prescriptions and vaccinations, and care for pregnant women, children, and infants.

-Plans that are not compliant with the Affordable Care Act, or off-exchange plans, may not cover all of the essential health benefits.
+Plans that are not compliant with the Affordable Care Act may not cover all of the essential health benefits.
 These include short term health plans and indemnity plans.
 It’s especially important to carefully review the coverage on these plans before choosing one.

 Coverage also goes beyond covered services and medical devices.
 It includes the network of doctors and specialists included with your health plan.
 If you already have doctors that you like or prescriptions you require, it’s worth checking to make sure they would be covered under any new plan you’d choose.

 When it comes to networks, some plans only offer in-network coverage.
 Other plans offer in- and out-of-network coverage, though the cost-sharing rules may put a higher burden on policyholders for out-of-network services.
 Emergency services are always covered, regardless of where they were received.